What Really Causes Low-Grade Serous Ovarian Cancer?

 The role of BRCA mutations, well-known for their significance in breast and ovarian cancers, presents an intriguing aspect in the study of LGSOC.
 Unlike high-grade serous ovarian cancer, where BRCA mutations play a substantial role, their impact on LGSOC is less clear.

-Research suggests that only 2-4% of individuals with LGSOC carry an inherited BRCA1 or BRCA2 mutation.
+Research suggests that only 2 to 4% of individuals with LGSOC carry an inherited BRCA1 or BRCA2 mutation.
 The contribution of these mutations to LGSOC development remains a subject of ongoing research.
 This low prevalence of BRCA mutations in LGSOC stands in stark contrast to high-grade serous ovarian cancer, highlighting the distinct genetic landscape of LGSOC.

 LGSOC’s Unique Genetic Profile